jundalisay/superbnetlify/content/en/research/whittaker/aether/chapter-11c.md

 Within the two following years considerable progress was effected in this direction.
 J.J.
 Thomson,[71] by a rotating-mirror method, succeeded in measuring the velocity of the cathode rays, finding it to be[72] 1·9 x 107 cm./sec.; a value so much smaller than that of the velocity of light that it was scarcely possible to conceive of the rays as vibrations of the aether.
 A further blow was dealt at the latter hypothesis when Jean Perrin,[73] having received the rays in a metallic cylinder, found that the cylinder became charged with resinous electricity.
 When the rays were deviated by a magnet in such a way that they could no longer enter the cylinder, it no longer acquired a charge.
 This appeared to demonstrate that the rays transport negative electricity.

 With cathode rays is closely connected another type of radiation, which was discovered in December, 1895, by W. C. Röntgen.[74]
 The discovery seems to have originated in an accident: a photographic plate which, protected in the usual way, had been kept in a room in which vacuum-tube experiments were carried on, was found on development to show distinct markings.
 Experiments suggested by this showed that radiation, capable of affecting sensitive plates and of causing fluorescence in certain substances, is emitted by tubes in which the electric discharge is passing; and that the radiation proceeds from the place where the cathode rays strike the glass walls of the tube.

 The X-rays, as they were called by their discoverer, are propagated in straight lines, and can neither be refracted by any of the substances which refract light, nor deviated from their course by a magnetic field; they are moreover able to pass with little absorption through many substances which are opaque to ordinary and ultra-violet light—a property of which considerable use has been made in surgery.

 The nature of the new radiation was the subject of much speculation.
 Its discoverer suggested that it might prove to represent the long-sought-for longitudinal vibrations of the aether; while other writers advocated the rival claims of aethereal vortices, infra-red light, and "sifted" cathode rays.
 The hypothesis which subsequently obtained general acceptance was first propounded by Schuster[75] in the month following the publication of Röntgen's researches.
 It is, that the X-rays are transverse vibrations of the aether, of exceedingly small wavelength.

 A suggestion which was put forward later in the year by E. Wiechert[76] and Sir George Stokes,[77] to the effect that the rays are pulses generated in the aether when the glass of the discharge tube is bombarded by the cathode particles, is not really distinct from Schuster's hypothesis; for ordinary white light likewise consists of pulses, as Gouy[78] had shown, and the essential feature which distinguishes the Röntgen pulses is that the harmonic vibrations into which they can be resolved by Fourier's analysis are of very short period.

 The rapidity of the vibrations explains the failure of all attempts to refract the X-rays.
 For in the formula

-�
-2
-=
-1
-+
-�
-�
-2
-�
-(
-�
-2
-−
-�
-2
-)
-{\displaystyle \mu ^{2}=1+{\frac {\sigma p^{2}}{\rho (p^{2}-n^{2})}}}

 of the Maxwell-Sellmeier theory,[79] n denotes the frequency, and so is in this case extremely large; whence we have

-�
-2
-=
-1
-{\displaystyle \mu ^{2}=1},

 i.e., the refractive index of all substances for the X-rays is unity.
 In fact, the vibrations alternate too rapidly to have an effect on the sluggish systems which are concerned in refraction.